babylonlabs-io/rollup-bsn-contracts/SPEC.md

    [babylonlabs-io/rollup-bsn-contracts](https://github.com/babylonlabs-io/rollup-bsn-contracts).
    This implementation is a CosmWasm smart contract designed to integrate OP Stack rollups with Babylon's Bitcoin staking protocol.
 The contract is actively developed and maintained by Babylon Labs.
+This implementation follows the specification outlined in this document.

 2. **BLITZ** - Available at
    [alt-research/blitz](https://github.com/alt-research/blitz).
 This